 Melissa asked Ryan and I to participate, so that was really special.
-Ryan gave him a confirmation blessing after he was baptised, and I gave a little talk about baptism.
-Here it is:
+Ryan gave him a confirmation blessing after he was baptized, and I gave a little talk about baptism.

 I’m going to talk a little bit about baptism.

 I remember when I was baptized – I was 11 years old.
 I was a convert, so I didn’t know about the church before then.
 I remember feeling nervous, but also really excited.
-I didn’t know everything about the gospel, but I could feel the spirit when I was at church and I knew it was good.
-I remember that there were a lot of people there that I didn’t know, and I thought that was weird, but they were all so happy and welcoming and excited for me.
+The gospel was still pretty new to me, but I could feel the spirit when I was at church and I knew it was good.
+There were a lot of people there that I didn’t know, and I thought that was weird, but they were all so happy and welcoming and excited for me.
 They were my new ward family.
 I remember how proud my mom was of me.
 We are all very proud of you too Soren.

 When we get baptized we make covenants, or promises, to God.
 We promise that we will take upon ourselves the name of Jesus Christ, Keep his commandments, and serve him to the end.
 Each week when we take the Sacrament, we renew these covenants.